Ladadoos/3D-Rasterizer/readme.txt

 	- Enable postprocessing, enable depth of field, enable first person camera, enable shadows and enable bloom (You are encouraged to enable depth of field and check it out)
 - In fs_blurFilter.glsl in the main function you can call applyBoxBlur() instead of applyGaussianBlur() to view a box blur.
 I made the standard blur gaussian because it looks better
-- I made the standard camera the first person camera, because only then you can admire the beauty (or I atleast hope you find it beautifull).
-But as mentioned before, this can be toggled (to meet the requirements)
+- I made the standard camera the first person camera, because only then you can admire the beauty (or I atleast hope you find it beautiful) But as mentioned before, this can be toggled to top down camera (to meet the requirements)
 - I also tried to add per-object motion blur using velocity buffer.
 I got it semi-working at some point, but I wasn't fully satisfied with it so I just left it out.
 - Another feature I tried to add was screen space god rays.
-I added an (outdated) version of my project with godrays in it.
-They don't really work well, but if taken at a right angle a screenshot can still look like (see screenshots).
+I added two screenshots of it.
+They work well enough if the screenshot is taken at a right angle.
 - In fs_post.glsl there is a boolean to toggle fog and to change fog intensity.
-In the main function of this file you can also toggle chromatic abberation and other filter kernel effects.
+In the main function of this file you can also toggle (filter kernel) effects.
+- The reason the depth buffer isn't encoded in the alpha channel is because I was thinking of actually adding transparent objects, but got side tracked by other features.
 - I tested all my features on three different machines and it worked on all three.
 I hope it works for you too.
 - I included some awesome screenshots of my work, if I do say so myself.
 I am proud of them.